Jud-son-7/Jud-son-7/README.md

 - 👋 Hi, I’m @Jud-son-7
 - 👀 I’m interested in all things programming/computers.
-- 🌱 I’m currently learning CS50x
+- 🌱 Current student at UNSW
 - 💞️ I’m looking to collaborate on anything that a novice in programming can do
 - 📫 How to reach me: https://www.linkedin.com/in/tinodashe-dambudzo-a75a03226?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app
 - 😄 Pronouns: He/him